Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-Predicting-Customer-Loyalty.md

 <br>
 # Modelling Overview

-We will build a model that looks to accurately predict the “loyalty_score” metric for those customers that were able to be tagged, based upon the customer metrics listed above.
+I built a model to accurately predict the “loyalty_score” metric for those customers that were able to be tagged, based upon the customer metrics listed above.

-If that can be achieved, we can use this model to predict the customer loyalty score for the customers who were unable to be tagged by the agency.
+If this model works well, I can use this model to predict the customer loyalty score for the customers who were unable to be tagged by the agency.

-As we are predicting a numeric output, we tested three regression modeling approaches, namely:
+As I was predicting a numeric output, I tested three regression modeling approaches, namely:

 * Linear Regression
 * Decision Tree